Brahme27/AUTOMATING-WORKFLOW-WITH-GITHUB-ACTIONS/README.md

-# Python App

-This is a simple Python project that includes automated testing and CI/CD using GitHub Actions.
+## This is a simple Python project that includes automated testing and CI/CD using GitHub Actions.

 ## 🚀 Features
 - ✅ Runs automated tests using `pytest`